This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Hepatitis B immune globulin (HBIG) helps your child's body fight the HBV infection.
 HBIG is also given to newborn babies who were exposed to HBV while in the womb.

-- Plasma or platelet transfusions may be needed if your blood is not clotting as it should.
-Plasma and platelets are parts of your blood that help your blood clot.
-You will get the transfusion through an IV.
+- Plasma or platelet transfusions may be needed if your child's blood is not clotting as it should.
+Plasma and platelets are parts of the blood that help the blood clot.
+Your child will get the transfusion through an IV.

 - A liver transplant is surgery to replace your child's liver with a healthy liver.
-Your child may need a liver transplant if he has severe liver disease or liver failure.
+Your child may need a liver transplant if he or she has severe liver disease or liver failure.